-The effectiveness of this Amendment is also subject to the payment by the Borrower of such fees as the Borrower shall have agreed to pay to the Agent in connection herewith and, to the extent invoiced at least two Business Days prior to the required payment date, the reasonable fees and expenses of Milbank, Tweed, Hadley & McCloy LLP, special New York counsel to the Agent, in connection with the negotiation, preparation, execution and delivery of this Amendment.
+- (a) Execution.
+The receipt by the Agent of counterparts of this Amendment executed by the Borrower and the Required Lenders. - (b) Fees and Expenses.
+The payment by the Borrower, to the extent invoiced at least two Business Days prior to the required payment date, of the reasonable fees and expenses of Milbank, Tweed, Hadley & McCloy LLP, special New York counsel to the Agent, in connection with the negotiation, preparation, execution and delivery of this Amendment.

-The Agent shall notify the Borrower and the Lenders of the Third Amendment Effective Date promptly upon its occurrence, and such notice shall be conclusive and binding.
+The Agent shall notify the Borrower and the Lenders of the Fifth Amendment Effective Date promptly upon its occurrence, and such notice shall be conclusive and binding.

 Section 5.
 Reference to and Effect on the Credit Agreement.
-On and after the Third Amendment Effective Date, each reference in the Credit Agreement to "this Agreement," "hereunder," "hereunder," "hereof" or words of like import referring to the Credit Agreement, shall mean and be a reference to the Credit Agreement as amended by this Third Amendment.
-The Credit Agreement and each of the other Loan Documents, as specifically amended by this Third Amendment, are and shall continue to be in full force and effect and are hereby in all respects ratified and confirmed.
-This Third Amendment shall be deemed to be a "Loan Document" for all purposes of the Credit Agreement (as amended hereby) and the other Loan Documents.
-The execution, delivery and effectiveness of this Third Amendment shall not, except as expressly provided herein, operate as an amendment or waiver of any right, power or remedy of any Lender or the Administrative Agent under any of the Loan Documents, nor constitute an amendment or waiver of any provision of any of the Loan Documents.
+On and after the Fifth Amendment Effective Date, each reference in the Credit Agreement to "this Agreement," "hereunder," "hereof" or words of like import referring to the Credit Agreement, shall mean and be a reference to the Credit Agreement as amended by this Amendment.
+The Credit Agreement and each of the other Loan Documents, as specifically amended by this Amendment, are and shall continue to be in full force and effect and are hereby in all respects ratified and confirmed.
+This Amendment shall be deemed to be a "Loan Document" for all purposes of the Credit Agreement (as amended hereby) and the other Loan Documents.
+The execution, delivery and effectiveness of this Amendment shall not, except as expressly provided herein, operate as an amendment or waiver of any right, power or remedy of any Lender or the Administrative Agent under any of the Loan Documents, nor constitute an amendment or waiver of any provision of any of the Loan Documents.

 Section 6.
 Miscellaneous.
-Except as specifically herein provided, the Credit Agreement and the other Loan Documents are in full force and effect and are hereby in all respects ratified and confirmed.
-This Amendment shall constitute a "Loan Document" for all purposes of the Credit Agreement and the other Loan Documents.
 This Amendment may be executed in any number of counterparts, all of which taken together shall constitute one and the same amendatory instrument and any of the parties hereto may execute this Amendment by signing any such counterpart.
 Delivery of an executed counterpart of a signature page to this Amendment by electronic transmission shall be effective as delivery of a manually executed counterpart to this Amendment.
 This Amendment shall be governed by, and construed in accordance with, the law of the State of New York.

-IN WITNESS WHEREOF, the parties hereto have caused this Amendment to the Credit Agreement to be duly executed and delivered as of the day and year first above written.

-NEW MOUNTAIN FINANCE CORPORATION

-By: /s/ Shiraz Y, Kajee Name: Shiraz Y, Kajee Title: Chief Financial Officer and Treasurer as Agent and a Lender
+IN WITNESS WHEREOF, the parties hereto have caused this Amendment to be duly executed and delivered as of the day and year first above written.
+NE EW MOUNTAIN FINANCE CORPORATION : /s/ Shiraz Kajee me: Shiraz Kajee le: Authorized Signatory as Agent and a Lender